rpitv/m3u8-downloader/README.md

 Tool used for downloading m3u8 files into a single-file video format.

 ## Work in progress
 This program will not yet work if you compile and try to run it.
-If you need something immediately, get in contact for me for a Windows-only solution.
+If you need something immediately, take a look at https://github.com/rpitv/m3u8-downloader/blob/master/rpitv-downloader-example.bat

 ## Usage
 Initial theory for usage: